Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

 Spall et al. proposed Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{119632, SPALL1997109} that approximates the high-dimensional gradient efficiently.
 Given the positive decaying sequences of $a_{i}>0$ and $c_{i}\in [0,1]$, the gradient estimate, $\hat{e}$, and single-step parameter update of SPSA is described as follows:

-where $L$ is an objective function, $\bm\phi_{i}\in \mathbb{R}^{p}$ is $p$-dimensional learnable parameters, and $\Delta_{i} \in \mathbb{R}^p$ is a $i^{th}$-step random perturbation vector, sampled from mean-zero distributions that satisfy finite inverse momentum condition \cite{119632, spall2003} such as Rademacher and Segmented Uniform distribution.
-With only two forward evaluations, i.e., querying twice to the API service model, SPSA parses the learning signal (estimate gradient) from the difference between model outputs, and we can update the parameters $\bm\phi$ of Coordinator.
+where $L$ is an objective, $\bm\phi_{i}\in \mathbb{R}^{p}$ is $p$-dimensional learnable parameters, and $\Delta_{i} \in \mathbb{R}^p$ is a $i^{th}$-step random perturbation vector, sampled from zero-mean distributions that satisfy finite inverse moments condition \cite{119632, spall2003} such as Rademacher and Segmented Uniform distribution.
+With only two forward evaluations, i.e., calling twice the model API, SPSA estimates the gradient from the difference between model outputs of two different perturbations, and we can use this estimated gradient to update the parameters $\bm\phi$ of Coordinator.